Technology Helps Take Frustration Out of Thanksgiving Travel

 Amtrak has an app that allows travelers to make or change reservations and check a trains estimated time of arrival.
 Additionally, 70 percent of all transit agencies in cities across the U.S. have apps that offer real-time travel information.

 When traveling during the Thanksgiving holiday, its important to keep safety in the forefront of your mind.
-Its also important to contact the experienced car accident attorneys at the Arnold Law firm should you be the unfortunate victim of a holiday travel car accident.
+Its also important to contact the team of trusted Sacramento injury lawyers at the Arnold Law firm should you be the unfortunate victim of a holiday travel car accident.
 We will review your case and fight tirelessly to get you the compensation you deserve.